View Joan Ganis's Obituary on RepublicanHerald.com and share memories

 She grew up in the booming coal mining town of Mahanoy City, where she was a member of St. Joseph Roman Catholic Church and attended its grade school.
 A member of the school chorus, she was a 1952 graduate of Mahanoy City High School.

-She married Francis Charles "Frank" Ganis on October 6, 1957, at St. Joseph Catholic Church in Mahanoy City, and they moved to Hyde Park, Pa., in 1962.
+She married Francis Charles "Frank" Ganis on October 6, 1957, at St. Joseph Catholic Church, Mahanoy City, and they moved to Hyde Park, in 1962.
 They were longtime members of Holy Guardian Angels Catholic Church.
 Frank passed away 53 days before Joan on April 1, 2020.

 An avid shopper, Joan worked in a variety of retail and consumer product sales roles for companies such as Guinan's Department Store and City Shirt in Mahanoy City, W. T. Grant, Bachman Foods, Shaklee, E.J.
 Korvette, Boscov's, Phar-Mor and Gibson Greetings.
 After retiring, people would frequently recognize her in stores, restaurants and doctor's waiting rooms, and stop to share memories from those many retailers.